 Which hearing aid is right for you?
 We can help!
 We can help you choose hearing aids that match the environments where you spend time, your lifestyle and your budget.
-We will fit, adjust and program your hearing aids so you get the best hearing possible.
+We will fit, adjust and program your hearing aids for the best hearing possible.
 The right hearing aids can transform your life.

-Call to schedule a visit to get your hearing tested and talk about which hearing solution is right for you.
+Make an appointment to get your hearing tested and talk about which hearing solution is right for you today.

 How Hearing Aids Work

 Hearing aids use small microphones to collect sounds.
-A computer chip then converts the incoming sound, analyzes it and adjusts the sound based on your hearing loss.
-Then you hear the audio signals through miniature speakers in your ears.
+They also contain a computer chip that converts the incoming sound, then analyzes it and adjusts it based on your hearing loss.
+You hear the audio signals through miniature speakers in your ears.

-Which hearing aid is right for you?
-It depends on the severity of your hearing loss, the environments where you want to hear better, how active you want to be and which technology you are comfortable with.
+Which hearing aid is right for you depends on the severity of your hearing loss, the environments where you want to hear better, how active you want to be and the technology you’re comfortable with using.

-There are literally thousands of hearing aids from which to choose.
-Our highly trained staff will use the information that in your case history and in the audiological evaluation to help narrow those choices for you.
-You will make the final decision on which hearing aid to purchase.
-The two main types of hearing aids available today are conventional analog hearing aids and digital hearing aids.
+There are literally thousands of hearing aids available today.
+Our highly trained staff will use the information in your case history and in the audiological evaluation to help narrow your choices.

 Hearing Aid Fitting

-During the hearing aid fitting, we program the device to meet your specific needs.
+During a hearing aid fitting, we’ll program the device to meet your specific needs.
 We’ll give you instructions on how to put the hearing aids in your ears and remove them, how to change batteries and how to care for and clean the devices.
-We’ll also review with you the function of your hearing aids as it relates to your lifestyle, and how to get the most benefit from wearing your hearing aids.
-You can read more about hearing aid fitting here.

 One Hearing Aid vs. Two Hearing Aids